Microbial Bioactives

 2.2 Literature Search Strategy and Data Sources

-A comprehensive and systematic literature search was conducted across major biomedical databases to identify relevant studies published prior to 2022.
-The primary databases searched included PubMed/MEDLINE, Scopus, Web of Science, and Embase.
-These databases were selected to ensure broad coverage of clinical, microbiological, toxicological, and translational research.
-Additional studies were identified through manual screening of reference lists from eligible articles and relevant reviews.
+A comprehensive literature search was conducted to identify relevant studies published before January 2024.
+Electronic databases searched included PubMed/MEDLINE, Scopus, Web of Science, and Embase.
+These databases were selected because they collectively provide broad coverage of respiratory medicine, microbiology, toxicology, developmental biology, and translational biomedical research.

-The search was limited to peer-reviewed articles published in English to ensure methodological clarity and reproducibility.
-No restrictions were placed on geographic location.
-Conference abstracts, editorials, letters, and non-peer-reviewed sources were excluded.
-All retrieved records were exported into reference management software, where duplicate entries were identified and removed prior to screening.
+Only peer-reviewed articles published in English were included to ensure methodological clarity and consistency in interpretation.
+Editorials, conference abstracts, commentaries, letters, and unpublished reports were excluded because these sources generally lacked sufficient methodological detail for systematic evaluation.
+Retrieved records were exported into reference-management software, and duplicate entries were removed prior to screening.

 2.3 Eligibility Criteria and Study Selection

-Methodological quality and risk of bias were assessed using appropriate tools based on study design.
-Observational studies were evaluated for selection bias, exposure misclassification, confounding, and outcome assessment rigor.
-Experimental studies were assessed for model validity, exposure control, and reproducibility.
-Quality assessments informed the weighting of evidence during narrative synthesis and quantitative analysis.
+Methodological quality and risk of bias were evaluated according to study design characteristics.
+Observational studies were assessed for participant selection bias, exposure misclassification, confounding, and outcome assessment reliability.
+Experimental studies were evaluated for exposure control, reproducibility, model validity, and methodological consistency.
+Quality assessments were incorporated into evidence interpretation and synthesis to strengthen the reliability of conclusions.

 3. Results